 Robert has served on the senior management team at Shea’s Performing Arts Center since July 2015 where he oversees: Building Maintenance, Restoration & Environmental Services; the Events & Hospitality department, the Volunteer Program; and Facility Rentals at all three venues: Shea’s Buffalo Theatre, Shea’s 710 Theatre and Shea’s Smith Theatre.
 Prior to his employment at Shea’s, Robert worked at Theatre of Youth (TOY), Buffalo’s only non-profit professional theatre company dedicated to creating live theatre experiences for young people and families.
 From 2000-2015, Robert served TOY’s mission in several administrative roles including Managing Director for 11 years, where he led the organization in collaboration with Artistic Director Meg Quinn.
 His first job in arts administration was as a Subscription Sales Representative for the former Studio Arena Theatre from 1998-2000—years later he is honored to be overseeing its operations as Shea’s 710 Theatre.
 Robert was graduated from Medaille College with an MBA, received a B.S. in Biology from Niagara University and was certified in Program Planning & Proposal Writing through the Grantsmanship Training Center.
 He has served the theatre community as Chair of Curtain Up!, President of the Theatre Alliance of Buffalo, and as a steering committee member of Arts Partners for Learning.
 Robert is currently a Board member of the Theatre District Association and a proud grant review panelist for the New York State Council on the Arts Decentralization Grant program facilitated by Arts Services Initiative of Western New York.

-Thembi Duncan is an arts administrator, director, actor, and teaching artist with over fifteen years of experience synthesizing theatre, American history, and social justice in and around Washington, D.C.
-Leadership highlights include serving as Creative Programs Director of Young Playwrights’ Theater, Producing Artistic Director of African Continuum Theatre Company, and Lead Teaching Artist at historic Ford’s Theatre.
+Thembi Duncan is an arts administrator, director, actor, and teaching artist with twenty years of experience synthesizing theatre, American history, and social justice in and around Washington, D.C.
+Past leadership highlights include serving as Creative Programs Director of Young Playwrights’ Theater, Producing Artistic Director of African Continuum Theatre Company, and Lead Teaching Artist at historic Ford’s Theatre.
 She directed and performed in numerous productions during her career, most memorably of plays by Pulitzer Award-winning playwrights Lynn Nottage, Dael Orlandersmith, August Wilson, and Ayad Akhtar.
 Her adjudication and mentorship efforts include projects with the Kennedy Center’s American College Theatre Festival, the D.C.
 Commission on the Arts and Humanities, the Prince George’s County Theatre Festival, the Mead Theatre Lab Program, and National History Day.
-She proudly served on the TheatreWashington Helen Hayes Awards Board of Governors for two terms and co-founded the biannual Black Theatre & Dance Symposium at the University of Maryland with Scot Reese, Head of Performance.
+She proudly served on the TheatreWashington Helen Hayes Awards Board of Governors for two terms and co-founded the biannual Black Theatre & Dance Symposium at the University of Maryland.
 Ms. Duncan holds a B.A. in Theatre, Summa Cum Laude, from the University of Maryland.

 William “Bill” Patti is a native Western New Yorker with a background in theatre administration, education, and performance.
 He most recently served as the Artistic Director of the Highlands Playhouse, one of the nation’s oldest professional summer theatres.
 His decade tenure in Highlands saw record increases in attendance, subscriptions, and philanthropic support.
 Bill is a professional theatre director, with a specialty in musical theatre.
 He has held the title of Director of Theatre at Episcopal High School in Alexandria, VA and as Director of the Performing Arts at Rabun Gap-Nacoochee School in Rabun Gap, GA.
 As a leading independent school educator, he has won educational directing awards in both Virginia and Georgia.
 Bill holds an MFA in Acting from Kent State University and a BFA in Theatre Studies from Niagara University.